vmprof/vmprof-python/docs/index.rst

 .. _`vmprof-server`: https://github.com/vmprof/vmprof-server
 .. _`demo server`: http://vmprof.baroquesoftware.com

-There is also an API that can bring you more details to the table, but consider it unstable.
+There is also an API that can bring more details to the table, but consider it unstable.
 The current API usage is as follows::

 Module level functions
 ----------------------

-* ``vmprof.enable(fileno, period=0.01)`` - enable writing ``vmprof`` data to
+* ``vmprof.enable(fileno, period=0.01)`` - enable writing ``vmprof`` data to a
   file described by a fileno file descriptor.
-Timeout is in float seconds, but the only available resolution is 4ms, we're working on improving that (default being 10ms)
+Timeout is in float seconds.
+The minimal available resolution is 4ms, we're working on improving that (note the default is 10ms)

 * ``vmprof.disable()`` - finish writing vmprof data, disable the signal handler